Social Media Helps This Roller Derby Spread Its Passion

 Weve handled it in a number of ways.
 Most notably, weve been out in the community a lot.
 We do a lot of community service and volunteering, and we donate a portion of the proceeds from our ticket sales to local charities.
 All told, weve donated more than $25,000 to Lansing charities.

-How do you communicate all the great things the Vixens do?
+How do you maintain that momentum and communicate all the great things the Vixens do?

 Im a big believer in social media.
 Its been a huge help to us.
 Facebook is a hub where people can learn about the team, meet the individual skaters and see the good work were trying to do in the community.
-We have more than 6,200 fans on Facebook, second only to Detroit in Michigan, and nearly 2,000 followers on Twitter.
+We have more than 6,700 fans on Facebook, second only to Detroit in Michigan, and more than 2,300 followers on Twitter.